-Cats pretend to spray because they haven’t learned how.
-It’s learned from their mothers or other cats while kittens.
-If a mother doesn’t teach her kitten how to spray with urine, it’ll phantom spray.
-This behavior is observed in neutered and non-neutered males and females.
+Cats pretend to spray when they haven’t been taught how by their mothers or other cats when kittens.
+If a mother doesn’t teach her kittens how to spray with urine, they’ll phantom (fake) spray.
+This behavior is commonly observed in neutered and non-neutered males and females.

-It can be a sign of stress, so you must learn why your cat is phantom spraying.
-Many explanations relate to cats’ social behaviors.
+Fake spraying can be a sign of stress and anxiety, so you need to find out why your cat is phantom spraying.
+Of course, many explanations relate to cats’ social behaviors.